alexl746/Exploring-ML/Digit Recognition/readme.md

 Both use a neural network, forward/back propagation and gradient descent to tweak the weight and bias parameters.

 EDIT: You can't run the detecting digits.py because the csv file that contains the MNIST dataset is too big to put in github (~70 mb where the limit is 25mb).
-However PyTorch program will work since it takes the database from the pytorch library.
+However the PyTorch program will work since it takes the database from the pytorch library.